Raccoon1511/NexusModsLocalBackup/README.md

 ## 🛠️ Configuration (Required)

 By default, browser extensions aren't allowed to create subfolders in your Downloads directory.
-You **must** configure Tampermonkey to allow this, or the script will not work properly.
+You **must** configure Tampermonkey to allow this.
+If you don't configure this, the script will still work, but it will download all files directly to your Downloads folder without creating subfolders.

 1. Open your **Tampermonkey Dashboard** (Click the Tampermonkey icon in your browser extension bar and select "Dashboard").
 2. Click on the **Settings** tab.